open-feature/spec/specification/sections/02-providers.md

 ##### Requirement 2.2.5

-> The `provider` **SHOULD** populate the `flag resolution` structure's `reason` field with `"DEFAULT",` `"TARGETING_MATCH"`, `"SPLIT"`, `"DISABLED"`, `"UNKNOWN"`, `"ERROR"` or some other string indicating the semantic reason for the returned flag value.
+> The `provider` **SHOULD** populate the `resolution details` structure's `reason` field with `"DEFAULT",` `"TARGETING_MATCH"`, `"SPLIT"`, `"DISABLED"`, `"UNKNOWN"`, `"ERROR"` or some other string indicating the semantic reason for the returned flag value.

-As indicated in the definition of the [`flag resolution`](../types.md#resolution-details) structure, the `reason` should be a string.
+As indicated in the definition of the [`resolution details`](../types.md#resolution-details) structure, the `reason` should be a string.
 This allows providers to reflect accurately why a flag was resolved to a particular value.

 ##### Requirement 2.2.6

-> In cases of normal execution, the `provider` **MUST NOT** populate the `flag resolution` structure's `error code` field, or otherwise must populate it with a null or falsy value.
+> In cases of normal execution, the `provider` **MUST NOT** populate the `resolution details` structure's `error code` field, or otherwise must populate it with a null or falsy value.

 ##### Requirement 2.2.7

 > In cases of abnormal execution, the `provider` **MUST** indicate an error using the idioms of the implementation language, with an associated `error code` and optional associated `error message`.

-The provider might throw an exception, return an error, or populate the `error code` object on the returned `flag resolution` structure to indicate a problem during flag value resolution.
+The provider might throw an exception, return an error, or populate the `error code` object on the returned `resolution details` structure to indicate a problem during flag value resolution.

 See [error code](../types.md#error-code) for details.